 Pros and Cons Active Ventilation

-The turbine vent, on the other hand, relies on its moving turbine to draw air from the attic and may freeze during freezing rain or heavy snowfall winter outbreaks.
+The turbine ventilator, on the other hand, relies on its moving turbine to draw air from the attic and may freeze during freezing rain or heavy snowfall winter outbreaks.
 Once blocked, its overall efficiency is greatly reduced and the unit also loses its means to eliminate weather infiltrations, as the spinning turbine drains water out from the vent.
 Additionally, these units can sometimes be noisy as the spinning turbine can give out a squeaking sound.

 What is the best long-term investment for your roof?

 I think it is important to say that all types of vents have been proven to properly ventilate an attic space under given conditions.
-If your home is located in a warm climate where cold weather and snow are not variables to consider, I’d say any type of vent will work given the right concept and installation.
+If your home is in a warm climate where cold weather and snow are not variables to consider, I’d say any type of vent will work cooling the attic given the right concept and installation.
 Mechanical and active vents will have an advantage over passive vents as they offer efficient venting and possible energy bill savings.

-On an opposite note, if your home is located in a northern climate where cold weather and snow are major factors to consider, the ‘’Maxi’’ (or Maximum) ventilator would be the best choice.
+On an opposite note, if your home is in a northern climate where cold weather and snow are major factors to consider, the ‘’Maxi” (or Maximum) ventilator would be the best choice.
 It is built from galvanized steel, stands high above the ridge line, offers year-round venting, offers continuous and variable exhaust flow rate according to local wind speeds to cool down the attic and lastly, will also save you money on energy bills during warm seasons.

 Technical and development Director at Ventilation Maximum